diogo-p-nunes/queen-puzzle/README.md

     Searcher                      Tab-1
     Search algorithm apllied      < Nodes generated / Goal tests / Nodes expanded>

-This comes of great help to compare multiple algorithms' performance.
+This comes of great help to compare multiple algorithms' performance if needed.

 # Important disclaimer
 Only the code under the name queen-puzzle.py was fully written by me.